superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/GettingStarted.md

-# Getting Started with Paywall
+# Getting Started with Superwall

 Configuring the SDK and its delegate.